- Practical Experience

 If you are enrolled in these courses then you will not be eligible to graduate until you have met the requirements of ENGG4000 Practical Experience or ENGG5217 Practical Experience.
 (The only exception is for students who complete the MIPPS program as part of their degree, or those enrolled in BE degrees in the School of Electrical and Information Engineering whose processes are handled within their school).

-Engineers Australia requires, as a condition of accreditation, that our professional engineering degree programs must include 12 weeks (or the equivalent) of appropriate exposure to professional engineering practice.
-The purpose of this is to facilitate entry into the profession and to develop a broad range of professional attributes, including the following (the full list is described in Engineers Australia Stage 1 Competency Standards):
+Engineers Australia requires, as a condition of accreditation, that our professional engineering degree programs must include a reasonable amount of exposure to professional engineering practice.
+Engineers Australia strongly advocates that all engineering schools include a minimum of 12 weeks of such experience (or a satisfactory alternative) as a requirement for the granting of qualifications.
+Completion of the ENGG4000 unit meets the required outcomes.
+This unit of study facilitates entry into the profession and to helps development of a broad range of professional attributes, including the following (the full list is described in Engineers Australia Stage 1 Competency Standards):

-d.
-Once the experience is complete, enrol in ENGG4000/ENGG5217, and then submit through the blackboard site – before week 6 – the full submission documenting your experience.
+- Once the experience is complete, enrol in ENGG4000/ENGG5217, and then submit through the blackboard site – before week 6 of the semester in which you are enrolled – the full submission documenting your experience.
+If you are unable to submit in week 6, please submit a “special consideration” form to justify the delayed submission to the school coordinator.

-e.
-Confirm that your report has been accepted as satisfying the experience requirements.
+- Confirm that your report has been accepted as satisfying the experience requirements

 Completion of the practical experience unit of study is based on the accumulation of 12 points.
 This can be achieved in one of two ways: